appcircleio/appcircle-docusaurus/docs/distribute/downloading-binaries.md

 #### Profile Card

-When you select the user icon, the distribution profile information will be displayed.
-You can update this information from the [Info](/distribute/create-or-select-a-distribution-profile#information) tab within the profile settings.
+When the user icon is selected, the distribution profile information will be displayed.
+This information can be updated from the [Info](/distribute/create-or-select-a-distribution-profile#information) tab within the profile settings.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4071-info2.png' />

-It will also display the Login Method for the Testing Distribution Profile.
+The Login Method for the Testing Distribution Profile will also be displayed.

-In the example image, the profile has static authentication method, so it is displayed as Static Login.
+In the example image, the profile has a static authentication method, so it is displayed as Static Login.

 You can find out more about the login methods in the [using authentication for distribution](/distribute/create-or-select-a-distribution-profile#authentication) section.

 :::info
-Please note that, the Privacy and Terms URLs are optional so if you haven't already configured them within the Info tab of your profile settings, they will not be visible in the Tester Portal.
+Please note that the Privacy and Terms URLs are optional.
+If they have not been configured within the Info tab of your profile settings, they will not be visible in the Tester Portal.
 :::